devalade/console/README.md

 ## About

-Software Citadel Console is a PaaS (Platform as a Service) built on top of Docker Swarm.
+Software Citadel Console consists in a PaaS (Platform as a Service) that allows developers to deploy their applications and databases in a cloud environment, supporting multiple drivers, such as Docker and Fly.io.

 ## Stack